kgiori/things-gateway-guide/mozilla-gateway-guide.md

 If you previously set up a Things Gateway subdomain, you can reclaim it by entering the same name and email.
 After this step successfully completes, you will receive an email asking you to confirm your address.
-Doing so will allow you to "own" and continually renew this subdomain (automatically registered for you with LetsEncrupt), for as long as you want.
+Doing so will allow you to "own" and continually renew this subdomain (automatically registered for you with LetsEncrypt), for as long as you want.

 ### Create Your Own Unique User Account